 Rambutan trees can go up to heights of 80 feet.
 The trunk is strong and smooth widened from the bottom.
-The tree contains small flowers and leaflets sets of 4 to 11.
+The tree contains small flowers and leaflet sets of 4 to 11.

-Within this hairy protuberance covering is a rose-white tinted, juicy, translucent, sweet with a bit of sour taste flesh.
+Within this hairy protuberance cover is a rose-white tinted, juicy, translucent, sweet with a bit of sour-tasting flesh.
 It just has a single seed that is also more or less oblong or ovoid or flattened.

 Taste of Rambutan fruit

 The texture of Rambutan fruit seems like lychee but the taste differs as it is a more sweet and creamy texture and has a pinch of sourness in it.
 The Rambutan fruit has a mildly acidic flavor.
 If the fruit appears black instead of red or green it is over-ripe.

 Fact: These over-ripe black rambutans are mostly consumed by fruit flies and fruit-consuming bats, birds, and flying foxes.